NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Laborer Android.md

 Your body is adapted to endure physical hardships or perform hard labor for long periods of time.
-You become trained in Athletics (or another skill if you're already trained in Athletics), and you gain the [[Feats/Hefty Hauler|Hefty Hauler]] skill feat.
+You become trained in Athletics (or another skill if you're already trained in Athletics), and you gain the [[Hefty Hauler|Hefty Hauler]] skill feat.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*